SimonUlm/Parallel_FEM_Project/README.md

 ```

 ### Usage with Parallel solver on hosts
-The parallel test cases are compiled so the 48 are evenly distributed between the
+The parallel test cases are compiled so the 24 are evenly distributed between four
-hosts:
-heim, ensinger, multscher, unseld, magirus, krafft and faulhaber
+different hosts.

 ## Contributors
 Dominik Aigner, Simon Deutrich, Oliver Kratz, Lukas Ramsperger